SotiriosZiakas/Column-Transformer/README.md

 **Column Transformer**

-We can use the *ColumnTransformer* estimator to apply different preprocessing to different columns of a pandas dataframe at once.
-This is a very useful tool when working with pipelines.
+We can use the *ColumnTransformer* estimator to apply different preprocessing techniques to different columns of a pandas dataframe at once.
+This is a very useful tool especially when working with pipelines.